lauxton/eportfolio/coding_project/README.md

 4. Press the 'enter' key

-Note: `bcrypt` and `pyotp` libraries should also be downloaded before use.
+`bcrypt` and `pyotp` libraries should also be downloaded before use:

 **bcrypt**